jekyllgrim/ZScript_Basics/Variables_and_data_types.md

 }
 ```

-> *Note*: speed is the default Actor speed property, not a custom variable, you can just read and change it directly.
+> *Note*: speed is the default speed [actor property](https://zdoom.org/wiki/Actor_properties#Behavior), not a custom variable, you can just read and change it directly.

 Whenever this Imp is hurt, it'll increase its speed by x1.2.
 But this will only happen as long as `speedups` is less than 5—so, no more than 5 times.